gowinsemi/USB2Peripheral/README.md

 # USB2Peripheral
 ###  ⚠<span style="color:blue">*We are in the process of updating this design to support multiple peripheral types on each port based on a top level parameter as well as documentation, demonstration platform and test setup.

-#### <span style="color:blue">There are currently two design folders as a result.   eventually there will only be one design based on 'fpga_generic' once it is complete.

-#### 1. <span style="color:blue">'fpga' -- completed fixed peripheral design supporting 5 I2C ports, 4 UART Ports and 10 GPIOs
-#### 2. <span style="color:blue">'fpga_generic' - updated version of 'fpga' where 10 ports can be uniquely configured for I2C, UART, SPI, JTAG, GPIO, and potentially I3C.
+The current design has parameterization for up to 3 UART ports, up to 4 I2C ports and up to 10 GPIO pins.
+Future updates to design will support more flexibility in number of ports and addition of I2C, UART, SPI, JTAG, GPIO, and potentially I3C.

 ## Introduction